oncokb/oncokb/README.md

 ```
 3. Under web/yo/, run 'grunt serve'

+## Testing
+For front-end, we use Karma and Jasmin to run unit test cases.
+1. Copy data/config.json to **OncoKB.config** in app.spec.js.
+2. Under web/yo/, run **karma start**.

 ## Coding Rules
 Because of the similarity of the project, we follow jhipster requirement.
 To ensure consistency throughout the source code, keep these rules in mind as you are working: